 - a.
 Visit the website at weimar.edu for more information - b.
 Email admissions@weimar.edu or call an Admissions Representative at (530) 422-7950 to ask questions. - c.
-Start your online application at http://weimar.edu/admissions/apply-online/ d.
-Read the student handbook which can be found at http://weimar.edu/admissions/
+Start your online application - d.
+Read the student handbook which can be found at http://weimar.edu/academics/registrar/academic-bulletin/